Siddiqalawan/mongodb-eduhub-project/docs/performance_analysis.md

 | U008    | James Owen         | 2025-03-22 00:39:40 |
 | U010    | Noah Oconnor       | 2025-02-17 08:59:22 |

-## 🧠 Key Insights
-### 1. 🥇 Top Performers
-U013 - Heather Herrera: 10 courses, 6 submissions, avg grade: 85.0.
-U016 - Barbara Sanders: 6 submissions but grades missing.
-Suggests engagement.

-### 2. 📈 Growth Trend
-Most users joined between January and April 2025, showing a strong onboarding period after the new year — possibly due to promotions or semester start.
+## This table shows 17 user records with their join dates, but some `User ID`s (e.g., U004, U008) appear more than once, indicating possible duplicates in the user data.

-#### Courses that have specific tags using $in operator
+### Courses that have specific tags using $in operator
 | Course ID | Course Title                | Tags                                              |
 | --------- | --------------------------- | ------------------------------------------------- |
 | C701      | Machine Learning Foundation | \['project-based', 'career-ready', 'interactive'] |

-#### Assignments with due dates in the next week.
+### Assignments with due dates in the next week.
 | Assignment ID | Title                                         | Due Date                   |
 | ------------- | --------------------------------------------- | -------------------------- |
 | A001          | Assignment 1: Computer Vision with OpenCV     | 2025-06-18 14:26:57.405000 |
 | A006          | Assignment 6: Unit Testing in Python          | 2025-06-16 14:26:57.411000 |
 | A007          | Assignment 7: Building REST APIs with FastAPI | 2025-06-19 14:26:57.411000 |

-## 🔍 Key Insights
-### 1. ⏰ Time Sensitivity
-All three assignments are due within 3 days of each other, increasing the workload pressure for students.

-### 2. 🎯 Course Coverage
-Each assignment comes from a different technical focus:
-A001: Related to Computer Vision (AI specialization)
-A006: Focuses on Testing and Code Quality (Software Engineering)
-A007: Tied to Backend Development / API Design (Web Development) This shows the platform is actively engaging learners across different disciplines simultaneously — good for curriculum diversity, but may be stressful for users enrolled in multiple of these courses.

-### 4. ⚠️ Engagement Trigger
-Assignments are a great opportunity to boost engagement:
-Use notifications, countdowns, or progress bars to keep learners aware.
-Encourage early submission for quality work.
+### Three assignments are scheduled with due dates between June 16 and June 19, 2025.

 ## Task 4.2: Aggregation Pipeline

 #### Total enrollments per course
 | Course ID | Total Enrollments |